LTLAE/Simple-Weather-Back-end/Presentation Outline.md

 - Burn down chart
 We are still discussing the workflow to update the chart.
 <!-- Can we make a Burn down chart before the first pre?-->
+- Excel
+Simple gannt chart and task list for time management.

 ### 3.2.
 Issues and solutions by now  <!-- 1min-->
 **Issue 1**